-LTV – You get to see the LTV on the investment page, but for some reason, the developers have not brought this over to the positions page once it becomes an investment.
-I brought this in not only to see what the individual LTV’s were for each loan but because I also wanted to see with the weighted portfolio LTV was.
+LTV – You get to see the LTV on the investment page, but for some reason, the developers have not carried this over to the positions page once it becomes an investment.
+I brought this in not only to see what the individual LTV’s were for each loan but because I also wanted to see what the weighted portfolio LTV was.
 My current mix has a weighted average LTV of 69%, which tells me that I have a 31% equity cushion shielding me from potential losses.
 I like that margin of safety!

 Estimated Interest – The positions tab shows you the cumulative interest collected on each loan, but I also wanted to see the annualized interest, to get an idea of what I could expect on a forward 12-month run rate.

 Total – The total at the bottom has some of the data points you see at the top of the positions page, but I added this in order to see the following: Total Investment, Average LTV, Average Interest Rate, Average Duration, and Run Rate of Anticipated Interest.

 Note: You may be wondering why the total in the positions summary is different than the total you see in the other screenshots.
 This is really just timing of when I took the screenshots and when I put my spreadsheet together.
 I had collected additional interest by the time I pulled the spreadsheet together.